How’s this for a crazy vacation idea… Work on a farm, stay for free!

 Unless you have a predetermined destination in mind for your farm excursion, the process of selecting among the 2069 farms that participate in the program can be pretty daunting.
 Fortunately, the WWOOF program lets interested party select farms based on their own specific criteria and desires.
 These include:

 Duration of Visit.
 Stay at a farm for just one day, or long term.
-Most farms have opportunities that are only a week or two in duration, but there are some that let participants stay for one month, tow or three months, or even longer.
+Most farms have opportunities that are only a week or two in duration, but there are some that let participants stay for one month, two or three months, or even longer.

 Number of Visitors.
 How many people are you bringing with you?
 Some farms can accommodate large families or groups, other cannot.